After serving a year as a volunteer, Taney has been promoted to full-time assistant

 Minnesota, who hasn't played at home since Feb.
 26, will travel to Michigan State and No. 20 Michigan

-After holding the volunteer assistant coaching position last year, Minnesota native Whitney Taney was promoted to full-time assistant coach for the women's tennis team and recently wrapped her first season as such during the 2012-13 campaign.
+After holding the volunteer assistant coaching position in 2011-12, Minnesota native Whitney Taney was promoted to full-time assistant coach for the women's tennis team and recently wrapped her first season as such during the 2012-13 campaign.

 Taney helped coach the Golden Gophers to a 10-15 record on the court and an appearance in the 2013 Big Ten Tournament.
 Along with coaching freshman Jessika Mozia to the team's highest mark of 22-18, she also helped junior Natallia Pintusava, Minnesota's competitor at No. 1 singles, earn Second Team All-Big Ten distinction after a 5-6 mark in league play.